Wal-Mart makes slow progress navigating Africa's challenges

 The last five years in Africa have been punctuated, for Massmart, by deals that failed to come off.

-Grant Pattison, who abruptly resigned last year as chief executive, tried and failed to buy Botswana’s biggest grocer Choppies Enterprises CHOPP.BT, Ramachandran Ottapathu, Choppies CEO told Reuters.
+Grant Pattison, who abruptly resigned last year as chief executive, tried and failed to buy Botswana’s biggest grocer Choppies Enterprises, Ramachandran Ottapathu, Choppies CEO told Reuters.
 In Kenya, Massmart was unable to complete a deal with private retailer Naivas because of a family dispute over its ownership.

 At home, too, some customers are underwhelmed by Massmart’s performance.
 Famed for its aggressive pricing, it appears to be struggling to compete with Shoprite on cheap groceries.